 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date 16-03 TECHNOLOGY SERVICES Audit Report 16005, dated February 29, 2016, Information Technology Monitoring and Evaluation Impact: 6 Probability: 6 Our Cyber Security Specialist has attended SANS Critical Security Controls Planning, Implementing, and Auditing training.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date 16-03 TECHNOLOGY SERVICES Audit Report 16005, dated February 29, 2016, Information Technology Monitoring and Evaluation Impact: 6 Probability: 6 Information & Technology Services Department should take immediate measures to identify and protect data and systems by implementing comprehensive IT Cybersecurity policy.
+Our Cyber Security Specialist has attended SANS Critical Security Controls Planning, Implementing, and Auditing training.
 This training has prepared him to plan the Critical Security Controls as documented by the Center for Internet Security (CIS).
 The ITS Information Security Policy is in progress and scheduled to be completed on 6/1/17.
-In Progress June 2017 16-06 PUBLIC SAFETY DEPARTMENT Audit Report 16039, dated June 7, 2016, Emergency Medical Technician-Paramedic Services - Expense for FY15 The Authority reimbursed the City for the underpayment immediately after it was identified.
-Completed N/A 15-29 FINANCIAL MANAGEMENT Audit Report 16030, dated December 8, 2015, NewZoom, Inc. dba ZoomSystems Impact: 5 Probability: 6 documented.
+In Progress June 2017 SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report 16039, dated June 7, 2016, Emergency Medical Technician-Paramedic Services - Expense for FY15 Impact: 6 Probability: 6 The Aviation Security & Public Safety Department should confer with the City of San Diego to identify the best method to remit the \$37,946 underpayment.
+The Authority reimbursed the City for the underpayment immediately after it was identified.
+Completed N/A 15-29 FINANCIAL MANAGEMENT Audit Report 16030, dated December 8, 2015, NewZoom, Inc. dba ZoomSystems Impact: 5 Probability: 6 Monitoring of requirements of each concessionaire lease agreement needs to be strengthened and well documented.
 Differences in processes used by concessionaires should be analyzed for adequacy to determine if they provide the outcome that the Authority is actually seeking.
 The pricing and product processes used by ZoomSystems appear to be reasonable and ones that can be easily monitored by the Authority, but the lease should be changed to reflect the processes used. was noted.
-Business 2nd Quarter FY17
+Business In Progress 2nd Quarter FY17